Ahmed-Moourad/Stop-and-Start-AWS-Resources-by-Tag/README.md

-# Stop and Start Resources by Tag
+# Stop and Start AWS resources by Tag

 > This is a simple PHP script that uses the AWS SDK for PHP to stop and restart all Amazon EC2 instances and Amazon RDS databases within all regions **based on a set of tags**.